kobmaki/kobmon-build/demos/icingaweb2-module-demomod/doc/10-installation.md

 ```
   icinga2 daemon -C
 ```
-If it is find you can add the kobmon-build/conf/icinga2/demo.d/DEMOMOD.conf to your /etc/icinga2/icinga2.conf
+If it is fine you can add the kobmon-build/conf/icinga2/demo.d/DEMOMOD.conf to your /etc/icinga2/icinga2.conf
 ```
  include "/HERE/THE/PATH/TO/kobmon-build/conf/icinga2/demo.d/DEMOMOD.conf"
 ```